 - Sheriff Tim Bailey

 The Marion County Sheriff’s Office has received information from some residents that they have received phone calls from individuals that are apparent scams.
-The following are two of the most common scams being used right now and some tips to help everyone avoid becoming a victim.

 Marion County Sheriff Tim Bailey is seeking the public’s help in identifying the skeletal remains of a female located in northeast Marion County on March 10th, 2007.